 Change how a chart is sorted in a Power BI report

 Not all visuals can be sorted.
-For example, the following visuals cannot be sorted: Treemap, Map, Filled Map, Scatter, Gauge, Card, Multi Row Card, Waterfall.
+For example, the following visuals cannot be sorted: treemap, map, filled map, scatter, gauge, card, waterfall.

 Saving changes you make to sort order

-Power BI reports retain the filters, slicers, sorting, and other data view changes that you make.
-So if you navigate away from a report, and return later, your changes are saved.
-If you want to revert your changes back to the report designer's settings, select Reset to default from the top menubar.
+Power BI reports retain the filters, slicers, sorting, and other data view changes that you make -- even if you're working in Reading view.
+So, if you navigate away from a report, and return later, your sorting changes are saved.
+If you want to revert your changes back to the report designer's settings, select Reset to default from the upper menu bar.

 Sorting using other criteria

-Sometimes, you want to sort your visual using a different field or other criteria.
-For example, you might want to sort by month (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).
+Sometimes, you want to sort your visual using a different field (that isn't included in the visual) or other criteria.
+For example, you might want to sort by month in sequential order (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).

 More about Visualizations in Power BI reports.

 Submit and view feedback for